 CNC Setup Machinist III - 2nd shift

 The setup machinist will lead the transition/changeover between production runs on various CNC machines such as mills and lathes then operate select machines through the remainder of the production run while ensuring quality parts from the work cell.
-Sign on bonus included with this position is $3000. $1000 is paid out on the first paycheck and the remaining $2000 is paid out after 6 months of employment.

 Making what matters work at Eaton takes the passion of every employee around the world.
 We create an environment where creativity, invention and discovery become reality, each and every day.
 It’s where bold, bright professionals like you can reach your full potential—and where you can help us reach ours.